 Men and women tend to dress formally and conservatively, wearing dark colors and clothes that are not revealing.

-You can download and print this Chinese student background profile as a PDF and keep it as a resource in your classroom.
+You can download and print this Chinese student cultural information as a PDF and keep it as a resource in your classroom.

 Sign up for our online professional development class or find cultural background information about refugees and asylum seekers – useful for professional educators and anyone who wants to support newcomer families.